Zhincore/cp2077-voiceswap/README.md

-# Cyberpunk 2077 - Voice Swap
+# Cyberpunk 2077 - VoiceSwap

+Tool for automating the creation of AI voice-over mods for Cyberpunk 2077.
+Using WolvenKit for modding and RVC for voice conversion.

 ## Requiremens